ghiobi/get-id-verified/README.txt

 == Description ==

-A woocommerce plugin that allows merchants to verify the customers by their uploaded verification id.
+A Woocommerce plugin that allows merchants to verify the customers by their uploaded verification id.

 == Features ==